abpio/abp-commercial-docs/en/tutorials/book-store/mobile/maui.md

 }
 ```

-The `BookPageViewModel` class is where all the logic of the `Books` page lays behind.
-Here, we do the following things:
+The `BookPageViewModel` class is where all the logic behind the `Books` page lays.
+Here, we do the following steps:

-* We have fetched all books from the database and set those records into the `Items` property, which is a type of `ObservableCollection<BookDto>`, so whenever the book list changes then the *CollectionView* will be refreshed.
+* We have fetched all the books from the database and set those records into the `Items` property, which is a type of `ObservableCollection<BookDto>`, so whenever the book list changes then the *CollectionView* will be refreshed.
-* We have defined `OpenCreateModal` and `OpenEditModal` methods to navigate to the create modal and edit modal pages (_we will create them in the following sections_).
+* We have defined the `OpenCreateModal` and `OpenEditModal` methods to navigate to the create modal and edit modal pages (_we will create them in the following sections_).
-* We have defined `ShowActions` method to allow editing or deleting a certain book.
+* We have defined the `ShowActions` method to allow editing or deleting a certain book.
-* We have created the `Delete` method, which deletes a specific book and re-render the grid.
+* We have created the `Delete` method, which deletes a specific book and re-renders the grid.
-* And finally, we have implemented `IRecipient<BookCreateMessage>` and `IRecipient<BookEditMessage>` interfaces to refresh the grid after creating a new book or editing an existing one.
+* And finally, we have implemented the `IRecipient<BookCreateMessage>` and `IRecipient<BookEditMessage>` interfaces to refresh the grid after creating a new book or editing an existing one.
 (We will create the `BookCreateMessage` and `BookEditMessage` classes in the following sections)

 ### Registering Book Page Routes